SimVascular/svFSI/README.md

 Precompiled binaries for Ubuntu and MacOS are available for download from [SimTK](https://simtk.org/frs/index.php?group_id=188).

 Users are recommended to build from the source code to access the most recent features and bug fixes.
-Instructions for quick build is provided here for a Linux/Mac OS system.
+Instructions for a quick build are provided here for a Linux/Mac OS system.

 1. Clone or download the current repository.
 2. Create a `build` directory